hamtana/cosc349-requestService/README.md

 ### Once Docker containers are running

-Use this login to get into the Manger service
+Use this login to get into the Manger service running on : http://localhost:8081
 * Username: johndoe
 * Password: test

-Use this login for the Tenant Service
+Use this login for the Tenant Service running on http://localhost:8080
 * Username: alicebrown
 * Password: test